Camonophy/sagasu/README.md

 # sagasu

-Running this script on a Linux machine will let you search recursively through any directory available from your current directory position for a specific search term.
+Running this script on a Linux machine will let you search recursively through any directory available from your current directory position for a regular expression.
 If there is a hit, the file name and the corresponding lines, containing the requested phrase, will be printed out.

 ## Example